-Corneille was born in Liege, Belgium, although his parents were Dutch and moved back to the Netherlands when he was 12.
+Corneille was born in Liège, Belgium, although his parents were Dutch and moved back to the Netherlands when he was 12.
 He studied art at the Academy of Art in Amsterdam, in the Netherlands.
 He was one of the founders of the REFLEX movement in 1948 and in 1949 he was also one of the founders of the COBRA movement, which has had great influence on Scandinavian art.
 He was active within the group from the beginning, not only painting but also publishing poetry in the Cobra magazine.
 He was a cofounder of the Experimentele Groep in Holland.
-Corneille was not only inspired by the drawings of children, when he heard during a Cobra Museum visit in the nineties that there was an “Art Lending for Children” he talked with the founder Roby Bellemans and asked him to send more information to his home in Paris about this project.
-He decided to promote the initiative because he agreed how important it was to approach children with art that connects with their experience.
-He started with a support list and convinced other artists like Shinkichi Tajiri to sign.
+Corneille was inspired by the drawings of children, and believed in the importance of approaching children with art that connects with their experience.
+When he heard during a Cobra Museum visit in the nineties that there was an “Art Lending for Children” he talked with the founder Roby Bellemans and asked him to send more information to his home in Paris about this project.
+He decided to promote the initiative because.
+He started with a support list and persuaded other artists such as Shinkichi Tajiri to sign.

 The poetic Corneille was strongly influenced by Miró and Klee.
 After the group dissolved in 1951 he moved to Paris and began collecting African art.
 These artifacts became evident in his works, which began to take on a more imaginative style, like landscapes seen from a bird's eye view, exotic birds and stylised forms.
 His work is in the collection of the Centre Georges Pompidou.